mafia-family-club/mafia-family-club/README.md

 # Mafia Family Club
-This is root directroty for all repositories.
+This is root directory for all repositories.

 ## How to use
 You should clone this repository and init submodules: